shanhashcah/HcNet-coreV15-test/HcNet-core/.github/ISSUE_TEMPLATE/feature-request.md

 ### I'd like to request new functionality in HcNet-core!

-First, you have to ask whether what you're trying to file is an issue related to Stellar's Protocol OR if it's related to `HcNet-core`, the C++ implementation that's in this repository.
+First, you have to ask whether what you're trying to file is an issue related to HcNet's Protocol OR if it's related to `HcNet-core`, the C++ implementation that's in this repository.

-Typically a request that changes how the core protocol works (such as adding a new operation, changing the way transactions work, etc) is best filed in the [Stellar Protocol repository][4].
+Typically a request that changes how the core protocol works (such as adding a new operation, changing the way transactions work, etc) is best filed in the [HcNet Protocol repository][4].

 However, if your change is related to the implementation (say you'd like to see a new command line flag or HTTP command added to HcNet-core), this is the place.